theAgingApprentice/aaTemplate/README.md

    - ~~Issue the command `git reset --hard`~~
    - ~~Issue the command `git commit --allow-empty -m "Initializing gh-pages branch"`~~
 - Invite new contributors if required to do the next steps.
-   - Go to your new Github repo with yoour browser.
+   - Go to your new Github repo with your browser.
    - Settings/Manage Access/Invite a collaborator/enter name.
 - ~~Push local gh-pages branch to origin on Github.~~
    - ~~Back on local machine issue the command `git push origin gh-pages`.~~